andrew/ultimate-awesome/README.md

 - [awesome-consensus](https://github.com/dgryski/awesome-consensus) - Awesome list for Paxos and friends.
 - [awesome-games-of-coding](https://github.com/michelpereira/awesome-games-of-coding) - A curated list of games that can teach you how to learn a programming language.
 - [awesome-jax](https://github.com/n2cholas/awesome-jax) - JAX - A curated list of resources
+- [awesome-phd-advice](https://github.com/pliang279/awesome-phd-advice) - Collection of advice for prospective and current PhD students.
 - [awesome-cdk](https://github.com/kalaiser/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK).
 - [awesome-gpt-store](https://github.com/devisasari/awesome-gpt-store) - A curated list of awesome GPTs in the GPT Store.
 - [Awesome-Diffusion-Models-in-Medical-Imaging](https://github.com/amirhossein-kz/Awesome-Diffusion-Models-in-Medical-Imaging) - Diffusion Models in Medical Imaging (Published in Medical Image Analysis Journal).